Terrakube MCP server

 Environment Setup

-Before using the Terrakube MCP Server, create a .env file in your project root with the following variables:
+First, create a .env file in your root directory with your Terrakube credentials:

 TERRAKUBE_API_URL=<your-terrakube-api-url>